 90% of the part of the job is dedicated to what is called preventative conservation.

 Things still get dusty.
-And the dust can have all sorts of acids and dirt, require a careful cleaning every week.
+The dust can have all sorts of acids and dirt and requires careful cleaning every week.
 Besides, there is a need to protect the collection from dust and dirt in the first place.

-It requires a lot of education and training, whether it’s painting or printmaking, or learning sculpture.
+It requires a lot of education and training, whether it's painting printmaking, or learning sculpture.

 For example, even a person from a fine arts background needs to undergo some sort of training in chemistry.